ADHD

 RSD is an intense, near-instant wave of emotional pain triggered by criticism or rejection.
 Not a diagnosis — but very real, and strongly linked to ADHD.

 I love being with people, but I am inviting people round less.
 Mainly because if they say no, it crushes me like a ten-tonne weight.
 Even though people have very valid reasons for not coming, I still take it personally.
-I think it's because they don't like me, or they would prefer to be doing anything else.
-But this here is the joy of Rejection Sensitivity Dysphoria (RSD).
+This is the joy of Rejection Sensitivity Dysphoria (RSD): an intense emotional response to the feeling of being rejected, criticised, or failing to meet someone's expectations, strongly linked to ADHD.

 What is Rejection Sensitive Dysphoria in ADHD?

 Quick definition: RSD is an intense, almost instant wave of emotional pain triggered by feeling rejected, criticised, or like you've let someone down.
-It is not a diagnosis on its own, but it is a very real experience linked to ADHD.
+Real, common in ADHD, and not a diagnosis on its own.

 ADHD and emotional regulation: why feelings hit harder

-Research by Dr Russell Barkley, one of the world's leading ADHD experts, has long argued that emotional dysregulation is actually a core feature of ADHD — not just a side effect.
-Studies using brain imaging have shown that people with ADHD show heightened reactivity in emotional processing areas and reduced activity in the regions that help regulate those reactions.
-In plain terms: feelings hit harder, and the brain's natural dimmer switch is not working properly.
+Dr Russell Barkley, one of the world's leading ADHD experts, has long argued that emotional dysregulation is a core feature of ADHD.
+Brain imaging studies show heightened reactivity in emotional processing areas and reduced activity in the regions that regulate those reactions.
+Feelings hit harder, and the brain's natural dimmer switch isn't working properly.

 RSD in children: what parents see at home and school

 RSD can look very different depending on the child, the setting, and the moment.
-At home and school, parents and teachers often describe similar patterns.
+Parents and teachers often describe similar patterns.

 • Overreaction to mild criticism: A parent saying "that's not quite right" about a drawing can trigger crying, shouting, or a full shutdown.
 The child's response seems wildly disproportionate to what was said.